-In March Nicola Sturgeon signed a deal with two Chinese companies that could be worth up to £10bn.
+In March last year, First Minister Nicola Sturgeon signed a deal with two Chinese companies that could have been worth up to £10bn.
 But she didn’t tell anyone about it.

 This is unusual.
 The SNP government usually would put out a press release about the opening of an envelope.
 But days after the deal was signed, the top news stories on the government website were on changes to dog fouling fines and an update on the Scottish beaver population.